adrianmihalko/rpiltehotspot/README.md

 ![alt text](images/network_diagram.png "Network diagram")

 Recently, I was looking for a solution to share my LTE USB modem connection to the rPi's LAN port.
+I've searched for hours for a solution with no luck.
 In my case I am going to connect rPi LAN port with my Unify USG secondary port to use rPi as a LTE failover connection.

 We have 3 connections on the rPi: